Jo Frost: Television

-Frost was hired for the Channel 4's Supernanny television show that launched in the United Kingdom in 2004.
-In each episode she visited a family and implemented consistent disciplinary, behavioral, and entertainment techniques to improve troubled families' lives.
-In their book Handbook of Psychological Assessment, Case Conceptualization, and Treatment, Children and Adolescents, Michel Hersen and David Reitman state, "With considerable skill, Super Nanny Jo Frost implements standard, evidence-based contingency management procedures, as well as heavy evidence of creating alternative positive activity structures."
+Frost was hired for the Channel 4 Supernanny television show that launched in the United Kingdom in 2004.
+In each episode, she visited a family and implemented consistent disciplinary, behavioural and entertainment techniques to improve troubled families' lives.
+In their book Handbook of Psychological Assessment, Case Conceptualisation and Treatment, Children and Adolescents, Michel Hersen and David Reitman state, "With considerable skill, Super Nanny Jo Frost implements standard, evidence-based contingency management procedures, as well as heavy evidence of creating alternative positive activity structures."
 The show has had its critics, and not all child-care experts agree with her approach.
 Some people find that the children's right to privacy has been violated and that children are embarrassed when put on the "naughty step".
 Newcastle University media and cultural-studies lecturer Tracey Jensen believes that the format results in the mother being "shamed before she is transformed".
+In a 2020 retrospective for Tribune magazine, author Jason Okundaye wrote: "Supernanny further enabled the public spectacle of ASBOs, which criminalised nuisance and implied that delinquent children presented an existential threat to national moral virtue[...]
+The reality show helped to calcify public attitudes towards 'unruly children' and their 'irresponsible parents' with local papers reporting the introduction of 'Supernanny plans' to expand the ASBO regime to compulsory parenting orders."

-The show was viewed by 6 million people in its first year.
+The show was viewed by six million people in its first year.
 Shows were created in 48 countries by 2014 that were tailored after Supernanny.
-The British show ran for 6 seasons.
+The British show ran for six seasons.
 The American version aired on ABC.
-Like the British version, the American Supernanny was also a success and garnered Frost invitations to Late Show with David Letterman, The Oprah Winfrey Show, and The Tonight Show with Jay Leno..
+Like the British version, the American Supernanny was also a success and garnered Frost invitations to Late Show with David Letterman, The Oprah Winfrey Show, and The Tonight Show with Jay Leno.